DecisionsDev/odm-container-samples/decisioncenter/dynamicdomain/README.md

             unzip decision-center-client-api.zip -d "lib"
             ```

-       * Option2: use the ODM libraries set up in Eclipse as plugins for Rule Designer
+       * **Option 2:** use the ODM libraries set up in Eclipse as plugins for Rule Designer

           Set the `ECLIPSE_PLUGINS` environment variable:
          ```bash